Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 # Complete derail while trying to clean up

 On my third run of this very guide, the `dataset is busy`  error happened again.
 This time the reboot trick didn't work.
 Probably because I had to mask `libvirtd.socket`, `libvirt-ro.socket` and `libvirt-admin.socket` as they will start libvirtd even when it is disabled.
-This is pure speculation, though, because I have no idea what else aside from libvirt could be using this zvol.
+This is pure speculation, though, because I didn't investigate what else aside from libvirt could be using this zvol.

 I opted for booting into the Fedora live USB so I can have a clean slate while trying to fix the issue.